 Congratulations!
 Your child is participating in Tennessee History Day, a curriculum and a competition, organized by the Tennessee Historical Society.
 Your child may be researching and constructing a project in an extracurricular club or as part of a classroom assignment.
 History Day projects require intense research over a number of months; some students work on theirs for an entire year.

 The Tennessee History Day competition process is comprised of two to three levels: school, regional, and state.
 In addition, there is a national contest where winners at the state level compete.
 Questions regarding the classroom and school level should be directed to the teacher.
-If you have questions about the regional competition, ask the coordinator for your region.
+If you have questions about the district/regional competition, ask the coordinator for your district or region.
 Questions about the state and national competition should be sent to the Tennessee History Day staff.

 Here are some practical tips to help you navigate the History Day world.

 - The History Day experience gives students tremendous opportunities to improve their communication, presentation, research, creativity, technology, project development, and teamwork skills.
 Competition and winning are less important than these life skills.
 Over 7250 students participate in Tennessee History Day; most of them do not win medals.

 - Familiarize yourself with the project schedule and deadlines.
 Important dates for the regional, state, and national contests can be found here.

 - Establish communication with your child’s teacher/coach.
 If your child is competing in the Group division, know the other students and the contact info for their families.

 - Reinforce the short and long-term goals your child’s teacher sets for accomplishing the project.